MrAmbiG/docker/django_gunicorn_db_nginx/README.md

 # Highlights
  - Alpine images which are as small as 5mb for smaller footprint.
  - Persistent database and media storage.
  - Persistent shared volume with static files for Django and Nginx.
- - Bringing up the entire Setup takes around 3 seconds.
+ - Building up (`docker-compose up -d --build`) takes only few seconds.
- - Building up (docker-compose up -d --build) takes only few seconds
+ - Subsequent bringing up (`docker-compose up -d`) the entire Setup takes around 3 seconds.

 # Test
  - Go to https://labs.play-with-docker.com/ (I hope it is still there)